Top 10 Offensive Lines in NFL History

 7. The Steelers of the 70's

 The line of Jon Kolb, Sam Davis, Ray Mansfield, and Mike Webster helped break trail for running backs Franco Harris and Rocky Bleier and kept quarterback Terry Bradshaw safe during their epic four Super Bowls victories in six years.

 All told, this group of Mike Munchak, Bruce Mathews, Bruce Davis, Dean Steinkuler, and Jay Pinner was special.
 Their brilliance is lost in the multiple NFC over AFC Super Bowl beat downs of the late 80’s and early 90’s.
-During their time together as a unit, quarterback Warren Moon was arguable one of the most well protected quarterbacks in the league.
+During their time together as a unit, quarterback Warren Moon was arguably one of the most well-protected quarterbacks in the league.

 Featuring two Hall of Famers in guard Mike Munchak and Bruce Mathews, this line was consistently great.
 Mathews is possibly the most durable player ever in NFL history playing 19 seasons at every position on the offensive line.
-Munchak was seen the ideal run blocker and Bruce Davis, Jay Pinner, and Dean Steinkuler, were solid contributors.
+Munchak was seen as the ideal run blocker, and Bruce Davis, Jay Pinner, and Dean Steinkuler were solid contributors.

 5. The Redskins of the 80's